 They range from 2 inches to 1 foot high.
 The water is red, yellow, green, blue, brown, transparent, white, and all varying shades in between.
 A rainbow collection.
 Some are pearlescent, some are muddy brown with sediment, a surprising number of them glitter.
-Some bottles have fish in them.

 The bottles commemorate beloved people who have died, and precious friendships, as if we could bottle up a little essence of the person and each other and keep it forever.
 A flavour of us, like an essential oil.
 Sometimes people keep an actual part of themselves in the bottle, in toothpaste spit, saliva, breath or urine, a little DNA.

 The bottles are a memory of times gone by, but they look as far forward as they look back.
 The young man who brought water from his first home in London, full of hope and future, staked his claim to a little part of this city, a new beginning; the dirty water from the kitchen sink re-framed the daily drudgery of dishwashing into a daily act of devotion, forever changing our attitude to housework.

 While some bottles attempt to map cultural differences and our impact on the world, the collection is also a performance of everyday life: the daily ritual of our mornings, washing teeth and showering, the comfort of an afternoon’s cup of tea, a brew, the consolation of a bath, the glass of water by our bed.
 The bottles tell of joyous holidays swimming, splashing, playing on beaches.
 They are often the water we would otherwise have poured down the sink, this time saved and kept.
 They are a personal collection of private moments shared.